CRO breakdown of RecruitTalent's B2B recruiting lead gen page. Expert analysis of service cards, testimonials, and conversion architecture by Apexure.

 Simpler pages convert better.
 Reducing visual noise, breaking forms into steps, and clear copy lower mental effort.

 Above the fold, a B2B recruiting page needs to answer three questions fast: what do you do, who is it for, and why should I trust you?
-RecruitTalent's headline — 'Recruitment and Business Solutions Built on Intelligence and Driven by Passion' — covers the what and the why emotionally, while the sub-copy reinforces the value proposition.
+RecruitTalent's headline, 'Recruitment and Business Solutions Built on Intelligence and Driven by Passion', covers the what and the why emotionally, while the sub-copy reinforces the value proposition.
 The CTA above the fold captures visitors who are ready to act without needing to read further.

 Showing service breadth (Contingent Staffing, RPO, Direct Hire, Cleared Recruitment, Sourcing) tells buyers they're dealing with a full-service partner rather than a niche specialist.
 This reduces the objection that the firm might not cover their specific hiring need.
 Each card has a 'Learn More' link that takes visitors deeper without cluttering the main page.

-In recruiting, buyers hire people to find people — so trust is the entire product.
+In recruiting, buyers hire people to find people, so trust is the entire product.
 Testimonials from real clients with names and photos provide the social confirmation that the firm delivers.
 Placing them after the service cards means visitors have already understood the offering before they encounter validation, which reinforces rather than introduces credibility.

 We start by auditing what the current page is asking visitors to do, and whether the trust architecture matches the decision-making process of the target buyer.
-For recruiting specifically, we look at CTA placement, qualification questions in the form, and whether testimonials reflect the hiring scale the firm is targeting.
+For recruiting specifically, we look at CTA placement, qualification questions in the form, and whether testimonials show the hiring scale the firm is targeting.
 [Book a call with us](/contact-us/) to get a specific audit of your page.

 We design high-converting landing pages for B2B and B2C brands.
 Let's talk about yours.